pkhanal/blog/content/post/add-cognitive-capability-to-play-application.md

 ### Conclusion

 All in all, I had fun trying this out since my goal was to get something up and running in a quick time.
-Although, the recipe may not be the production ready but it did help me to understand the bits and pieces of Lightbend Reactive Platform and gave me a good foundation to take it to the next level.
+Akka & Play are mature frameworks widely used in the industry and backed by strong documentation and developer community.
+That really helped me to get my hands dirty in quick time and be able to build a simple application.
+Although, the recipe may not be the production ready but it did help me to understand the bits and pieces of Lightbend Reactive Platform and gave me a good foundation take it to the next level.

 ### Resources